4 Cheap Canadian Stocks to Buy Right Now

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

-Fool contributor Amy Legate-Wolfe owns shares of AIR CANADA, Canopy Growth, and PEMBINA PIPELINE CORPORATION.
-The Motley Fool owns shares of and recommends Spin Master.
-The Motley Fool recommends PEMBINA PIPELINE CORPORATION.
+Fool contributor Amy Legate-Wolfe owns shares of Canopy Growth, CARGOJET INC., and ENBRIDGE INC. The Motley Fool owns shares of and recommends ALIMENTATION COUCHE-TARD INC, CARGOJET INC., and Enbridge.